-SAN DIEGO, Sept.
-19, 2019 (GLOBE NEWSWIRE) -- Leading retail investment advisory firm and independent broker-dealer LPL Financial LLC, a wholly owned subsidiary of LPL Financial Holdings Inc. (Nasdaq: LPLA) (the “Company”), today released its monthly activity report for August 2019.
+SAN DIEGO, Dec.
+17, 2019 (GLOBE NEWSWIRE) -- Leading retail investment advisory firm and independent broker-dealer LPL Financial LLC, a wholly owned subsidiary of LPL Financial Holdings Inc. (Nasdaq: LPLA), today released its monthly activity report for November 2019.

-Total brokerage and advisory assets served at the end of August were approximately $712 billion, a $1 billion decrease, or 0.2 percent, compared to the end of July 2019.
+Total brokerage and advisory assets served at the end of November were approximately $748 billion, a $16 billion increase, or 2.2%, compared to the end of October 2019.

-Total client cash balances at the end of August were $31.0 billion, a $1.1 billion increase compared to July 2019.
-This included $0.1 billion of money market sweep account balances from Allen & Co.
-Net buying in August was $2.8 billion.
+Total client cash balances at the end of November were $31.8 billion, a $0.2 billion increase compared to October 2019.
+Net buying in November was $3.3 billion.

 |Net New Assets|